Long-term Causal Inference Under Persistent Confounding via Data Combination: Extensions

-In this section, we extend our identification results by relaxing \Cref{assump: unconfound-exp,assump: ext-valid}.
+We now extend our identification results by relaxing \Cref{assump: unconfound-exp,assump: ext-valid}.
 In particular, we relax \Cref{assump: ext-valid} by allowing the covariate distribution to be different in the experimental and observational data.
-This is an important extension because these two types of data are often collected from different environments, where the covariate distributions are very likely to be different. {For example, because observational data are usually easier to collect and have larger scale than experimental data, its covariate distribution may be more representative of the entire population of interest; while experimental data may only correspond to a selective sub-population.} Therefore, we consider the following assumption to allow for different covariate distributions in two types of data.
-This assumption is also called \emph{conditional external validity} in \cite{athey2020combining}. \begin{assumption}[Data Combination, Modified] Suppose that for any $a \in \braces{0, 1}$,
+This is an important extension because these two types of data are often collected from different environments, where the covariate distributions are likely to be different. {For example, because observational data are usually easier to collect and have larger scale than experimental data, the observational covariate distribution may be more representative of the entire population of interest, while experimental data may only correspond to a selective sub-population.} Therefore, we consider the following assumption to allow for different covariate distributions in two types of data. \begin{assumption}[External Validity, Modified] Suppose that for any $a \in \braces{0, 1}$,

 and \Cref{eq: data-overlap} holds almost surely. \end{assumption}